 What should I look for in a coffee tasting session?

-If you’re heading to a coffee tasting hosted by your office coffee machine supplier, it should be more relaxed and simply focus on the coffees you and your team will enjoy.
-There are some key things to look for in coffee tastings – these include the obvious elements such as flavour, aroma, etc, however also important may be other factors such as the noise of the machine, simplicity for the user and getting a machine that’s easy to maintain.
+If you’re heading to a coffee tasting, it should be relaxed and simply focus on the coffees you and your team will enjoy.
+There are some key things to look for – these include the obvious elements such as flavour, aroma, etc. Also there may be other factors such as the noise, simplicity for the user and a machine that’s easy to maintain.

 We’ll explain more about what to explore in your session…